babypandabear3/bpb_fps_controller/README.md

 - On Slope Steep Speed : how fast player will slide down steep slope
 - Slide Time : How long player will slide
 - Throw Force : Force player use to throw grabbed object
-- Bump Force : When bump with Rigidbody, force is use to apply impulse / push it
+- Bump Force : Force applice to Rigidbody when player bumbp to it

 Camera_addon has several options that can be customized
 - Follow Target : Point it at Player's main Node (KinematicBody), if empty it will use parent node as target